Japanese Public Key Infrastructure (JPKI)

 - Use of the app for reading the IC chip in My Number Card

 7.2.5.
-Contact information regarding services provided by platform operators
+Contact information for inquiries about services provided by platform operators

-If you would like to know more detailed information about the services provided by PF Business for customers or SP Business, please contact the following PF Business.
+If you would like to know more information about the services provided by PF Operators to their customers or SP Operators, please contact the following PF Operators.

-When you send mail, replace " _ atmark _
+When sending mail, please change " _ atmark _

 ".